 POVERTY ALLEVIATION, COMMUNITY AND SPIRITUAL ENRICHMENT SERVICES

-OVERNIGHT SHELTERThe overnight shelter caters for an average of 33 homeless men and women per night, providing them with a place of safety away from sleeping on the streets.
+OVERNIGHT SHELTERThe overnight shelter can cater for 49 homeless men and women per night, providing them with a place of safety away from sleeping on the streets.
 The cost is R16 per night and includes, a shower, washing powder, basic toiletries and a bed for the evening.
-Outreaches take place on Wednesday and Sunday evenings with the assistance of volunteer workers.
+Outreaches take place on Wednesday evenings with the assistance of volunteer workers.
 During these outreaches, fellowships with the shelter clients take place through praise and worship, bringing of the Word and serving a meal.
 Occasionally special evenings, like movie nights and braai’s are hosted for shelter clients.

-COMMUNITY KITCHENThe community kitchen operates five days a week and provides affordable meals to the homeless and unemployed at R5 per meal.
-On a weekly basis, counselling and ministry also takes place at the canteen.
+COMMUNITY KITCHENThe community kitchen operates five days a week and provides affordable healthy meals to the homeless and unemployed at R5 per meal.

 CLOTHING BANKThe Clothing Bank provides clothes to the poor and needy, that are identified through the various projects.
 Clothes are also provided if an urgent need is identified in other organisations and churches.
 Assistance is given in disaster cases e.g. floods, etc. Every last Saturday of a month a jumble sale of clothing and old furniture is organised to raise funds for the branch’s activities.
 This programme also allows the less privileged in the community to buy items at minimum prices.

-GENERIC OUTREACHES AND ENRICHMENT PROGRAMMES• Monthly street outreaches take place and offer the opportunity to connect with the people living on the streets.
-The outreaches take place every second Thursday of the month at 18:30 in the evening.• Annual Winterhoop and Christmas outreaches are hosted for the various projects.
+GENERIC OUTREACHES AND ENRICHMENT PROGRAMMESMonthly street outreaches take place and offer the opportunity to connect with the people living on the streets.
+The outreaches take place every second Thursday of the month at 18:30 in the evening.
+Annual Hope for Winter and Christmas outreaches are also hosted for the various projects.

 EDUCATION AND SKILLS DEVELOPMENT